dtandersen/dv-driver-assist/README.md

 # Installation

 This mod requires [Unity Mod Manager](https://www.nexusmods.com/site/mods/21?tab=files) (UMM).
-If you need help installint it, please join the [Altfuture Discord](https://discord.gg/altfuture).
+If you need help installing it, please join the [Altfuture Discord](https://discord.gg/altfuture).

 Download UMM and unzip it (`Right-click -> Extract all...`).
 Open the folder where it was unzipped and run the installer `UnityModManager.exe`.